AstroCB/CurrencyConverterBot/README.md

 ## Configuration

 If you'd like to fork/clone this bot, there are a few things you'll have to set up.
-First of all, it depends on the [CurrencyConverter Python package](https://pypi.python.org/pypi/CurrencyConverter/0.5), which can be installed easily with pip (but make sure it is installed as a Python 3 package):
+First of all, it depends on the [CurrencyConverter Python package](https://pypi.python.org/pypi/CurrencyConverter/0.5), which can be installed easily with pip (but make sure it is installed under Python 3):

 ```
 pip install currencyconverter